 Are you looking for that special photo accessory that your local camera store (or even the big name catalog guys) don't carry?????......--LOOK NO MORE...Without question.....Outdoor Photo Gear offers these type of products as well as a wide selection of quality photo gear at great prices, while giving you the very best customer service you will find anywhere--online or in person.

-At Outdoor Photo Gear, the employees ( from the owner on down!) works right next to the products we sell.
+At Outdoor Photo Gear, the employees ( from the owner on down!) works right next to the products they sell.
 Their shelves are fully stocked.
 These folks can, either by email or personally on the phone...provide you information with our products in hand, so you can get answers to your most important questions.
 When you call or email they can let you know about inventory status which may be crucial when delivery of a time-sensitive order is critical.
-At OUTDOOR PHOTO GEAR,they personally pick, pack, and ship our products to your door; according to your specifications.
-As photographers, these folks actually use what we sell.....the bottom lines is that these folks "get it"!
+At OUTDOOR PHOTO GEAR,they personally pick, pack, and ship the products to your door; according to your specifications.
+As photographers, these folks actually use what they sell.
+The bottom lines is ... these folks "get it"!

 I recommend a good quality, tripod and ball head.
 I currently am using the BH55 from The Really Right Stuff® I also use their focusing rails when shooting macro.